 Chemotherapy is the use of drugs to kill or control cancer cells.
 It can be used before surgery (neo-adjuvant therapy) or after surgery (adjuvant therapy).
 Chemotherapy can also be given to shrink the tumour and relieve your symptoms.

 Some common drugs used for pancreatic cancer are:

 - Capecitabine (Xeloda)

-Please see our booklet Understanding Chemotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more information on chemotherapy, or learn more about chemotherapy here.
+Please see our booklet Understanding Chemotherapy and Other Cancer Drugs, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more information on chemotherapy, or learn more about chemotherapy here.